Monorail: Farm, mining, and logistics applications

-Monorails have been used for number of applications other than passenger transportation.
-Small suspended monorail are also widely used in factories either as part of moveable assembly lines.
+Monorails have been used for a number of applications other than passenger transportation.
+Small suspended monorails are also widely used in factories, either as part of movable assembly lines or material handling systems.

 History

 Inspired by the Centennial Monorail demonstrated in 1876, in 1877 the Bradford and Foster Brook Railway began construction of a 5 mi line connecting Bradford and Foster Township, McKean County in Pennsylvania.
 The line operated from 1878 until 1879 delivering machinery and oil supplies.
 The first twin-boiler locomotive wore out quickly.
-It was replaced by a single boiler locomotive which was too heavy and crashed through the track on its third trip.
+It was replaced by a single-boiler locomotive which was too heavy and crashed through the track on its third trip.
 The third locomotive again had twin boilers.
 On a trial run one of the boilers ran dry and exploded, killing six people.
 The railway was closed soon after.